EricZinda/Perplexity/Backlog.md

         - Handling groups of things that can be "anded" goes beyond "want", look for other code with this problem
         - Write up how "and" works for solution group handlers

+        - At the start My son's order is steak: Host: I'm sorry, you can't order that here.
+Take a look at the menu to see what is available.
+            - because it gets doesntExist error for "order" and tries to build a nice error message
+            - This will return a bad error for a lot of stuff
         - Make sure other constructions like "I ordered one steak" also work
             - Literally go through each solution group handler from top to bottom and see if we are handling combination variables properly
             - Need to add tests to every kind of thing you can ask for to make sure we are handling criteria right